YuanchengXu2718/GroundwaterNCP_open/README.md

 # GroundwaterNCP_open
-Here you can find the data and code used in our paper about groundwater recovery in the North China Plain (NCP)
+Here you can find the data and code used in our paper about rapid groundwater recovery in the North China Plain (NCP)

 ## GroundwaterDepth.xlsx
-In-situ groundwater depth data in the Hai River basin during 2005-2023
+In-situ groundwater depth data in the Hai River basin from 2005 to 2024 after quality control

-## WaterSupplyUse_HRB_2005_2023.xlsx
-Annual water supply and use in the Hai River basin

-## input_waterBalanceModel.xlsx
-Input data for the water balance model
-### Abbreviations used in this file:
-  Average groundwater depth in unconfined aquifers in the NCP (avgDepth_NCP)
-  Precipitation (Pr)
-  Irrigation water use (IWU)
-  Diverted water from the Yangtze River by the South-to-North Water Diversion Project (Div)
-  Precipitation **k**-month before the current month (Pr_lag**k**)

-## CODE_waterBalanceModel.ipynb
-Code of the water balance model
-"input_waterBalanceModel.xlsx" is used in the code
-### Testing environment:
-  python 3.11.7
-  numpy 1.26.4
-  pandas 2.1.4
-  scikit-learn 1.2.2
-  matplotlib 3.8.0
+### Type of monitoring well
+if 10 < type <= 19, the well monitors unconfined aquifers
+type 11 represents the first unconfined aquifers type 12 represents the second unconfined aquifers, etc. if 20 < type <= 29, the well monitors confined aquifers type 21 represents the first confined aquifers type 22 represents the second confined aquifers, etc.